Saidye Rosner Bronfman: Early life

-Bronfman was born in Plum Coulee, Manitoba.
+Bronfman was born in Plum Coulee, Manitoba to well-to-do Jewish parents.
+Her father, Samuel Rosner (1871–1952), was a businessman from Bessarabia, who emigrated to England before settling in Canada.
+He also served a two-year term as mayor of Plum Coulee.
 Her mother, Priscilla Berger Rosner (1876–1951), was a homemaker who was also an immigrant to Canada from Odesa, Ukraine, Russian Empire.
+She studied at Havergal Ladies' College in Winnipeg and the University of Manitoba.
 Saidye married Samuel Bronfman (1891–1971) in 1922 and two years later they moved to Montreal, Canada.

 Career and philanthropy

-Although Saidye was both born into and married into wealth, she was dedicated to charity.
-She lived by the principle of noblesse oblige.
 Prior to her marriage, Bronfman served as president of the Girls' Auxiliary of the Winnipeg Jewish Orphanage Society and later headed the Orphans' Home.

-Beginning in 1929, she served as president of the Young Women's Hebrew Association in Montreal for six years.
+From 1929, she served as president of the Young Women's Hebrew Association in Montreal for six years.
 She was also founder and president of the Combined Jewish Appeal Women’s Division from 1931 to 1933, and in 1934 was one of the founders of Canadian Youth Aliyah.
+In 1943, she was given the title of Officer of the Order of the British Empire by King George VI of England for her establishment of the Jewish branch of the Canadian Red Cross Society.

-In 1952, her husband Sam, established The Samuel and Saidye Bronfman Family Foundation, one of Canada’s major private granting foundations.
+In 1952, her husband Sam established The Samuel and Saidye Bronfman Family Foundation, one of Canada’s major private granting foundations.
 The Saidye Bronfman Award was established in 1977 by the foundation to honour her 80th birthday.
 This annual award for excellence in the fine crafts is now administered by the Canada Council for the Arts.

-The Saidye Bronfman Centre for the Arts was named for her, prior to being renamed the Segal Centre in 2010.
-The Centre's founding artistic director was Marion Andre (January 12, 1920 – May 10, 2006, Le Havre, France).
+The Saidye Bronfman Centre for the Arts (now known as the Segal Centre) was named for her and donated to the community by her children in 1968.
+In 1974, then-Israeli Prime Minister Golda Meir presented Bronfman with the Prime Minister’s Medal for her service in the cause of Israel’s development.

+She was also honorary president of Montreal’s Jewish federation, Federation CJA and the Samuel and Saidye Bronfman Family Foundation.

+She also worked on behalf of World ORT, the National Council of Jewish Women, Hadassah-WIZO of Canada, Canada-Israel Cultural Foundation and Save the Children.

 Personal life

-Saidye Bronfman had four children with her husband: Aileen Mindel "Minda" Bronfman de Gunzburg (1925–1985); wife of French-born Hessian Baron Alain de Gunzburg, Phyllis Bronfman Lambert, Edgar Miles Bronfman, and Charles Rosner Bronfman.
+She had four children with her husband: Aileen Mindel "Minda" Bronfman de Gunzburg (1925–1985), wife of French-born Hessian Baron Alain de Gunzburg; Phyllis Barbara Lambert (born 1927); Edgar Miles Bronfman (1929–2013); and Charles Rosner Bronfman (born 1931).

-Saidye and Samuel lived mostly in Montreal but spent time in US in the 1950s to 1960s.
-Their American estate was in Tarrytown, New York.
-She died in Montreal.
+She and her husband mostly lived in Montreal where their primary residence was Sumner-Bronfman House at 15 Belvedere Road in Westmount, which they purchased in 1928.
+The couple spent time in The US in Manhattan and at their estate in Tarrytown, New York.
+Saidye Bronfman died in Montreal at age 98.
+Today, the Westmount home is occupied by her grandson, Stephen Bronfman and his family.

+She has 11 grandchildren, including: Edgar Bronfman Jr., Matthew Bronfman, Adam Bronfman, Stephen Bronfman, Clare Bronfman and Sara Bronfman.